The following Environment practice note provides comprehensive and up to date legal information covering:

-The Health and Safety Executive (HSE) has power to enforce the regulations and to impose sanctions on dutyholders who do not comply.
+The Health and Safety Executive (HSE) has power to enforce CAR 2012 and to impose sanctions on dutyholders who do not comply.
 The local authority or Office of Rail Regulation are also enforcing

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.